kubesphere/website/content/en/docs/project-administration/role-and-member-management.md

   </tr>
   <tr>
     <td><code>viewer</code></td>
-    <td>The viewer who can view all resources in the project.</td>
+    <td>Project viewer who can view all resources in the project.</td>
   </tr>
    <tr>
      <td><code>operator</code></td>
-     <td>The maintainer of the project who can manage resources other than users and roles in the project.</td>
+     <td>Project operator who can manage resources other than users and roles in the project.</td>
   </tr>
   <tr>
     <td><code>admin</code></td>
-     <td>The administrator in the project who can perform any action on any resource.
-It gives full control over all resources in the project.</td>
+     <td>Project administrator who has full control over all resources in the project.</td>
   </tr>
 </table>